nnamon/tisc-2021-1865-text-adventure/README.md

 The game is hosted at `<CHANGE ME>:31337`.

+NO KERNEL EXPLOITS ARE REQUIRED FOR THIS CHALLENGE.

 #### Hint 1

 The goal is to execute the SUID binary `flag2.bin` at `/home/rabbit/`.